gooseberry/gooseberry.github.io/_games/indiana-jones-and-the-fate-of-atlantis.md

 # Running the Game

-Once teh installation is complete, you can start the game by clicking on the *Indiana Jones and the Fate of Atlantis* from the ChromeOS Application Launcher.
+Once the installation is complete, you can start the game by clicking on the *Indiana Jones and the Fate of Atlantis* from the ChromeOS Application Launcher.
 The icon will be located in a group labelled *Linux apps*